influxdata/telegraf/plugins/inputs/diskio/README.md

 efficiency.
 Thus two 4K reads may become one 8K read before it is ultimately handed to the disk, and so it will be counted (and queued) as only one I/O. These fields lets you know how often this was done.

-### Aggregation
-As the number of devices on a host grows, showing the aggregate IO stats for all devices becomes more expensive.
-We can pre-aggregate these stats at the host as we collect the normal IO stats.
-The `diskio_agg` measurement will hold these aggregate measurements.

 ### Sample Queries: